 “While it is noble of [German Chancellor] Merkel and others to stand by the agreement and not concede any compromises to the U.S.; what we need now are real tangible solutions.
 First and foremost, we need financial channels, and we need them fast!” states Kuhnle.

 James Watson of European solar PV trade association, SolarPower Europe, concurs that the EU measures will have limited effects.
 Speaking to pv magazine, he says he believes most European companies are selling their assets, if they have operations in Iran.

-Watson further estimates the financial damages in the loss of opportunity incurred to European solar firms to be somewhere around several hundred million euros – though he does highlight that this is an early rough estimate.
+Watson further estimates the financial damages in the loss of opportunity incurred to European solar firms to be somewhere in the hundred million euros range – though he does highlight that this is an early rough estimate.

 Undeniably, there will be effects on the many foreign companies that have made investments in Iran.
-Already, with the current form of sanctions, European players now have to seriously consider how to proceed.
+Already, with the current form of sanctions, European players must now seriously consider how to proceed.